Nebraska women's basketball team improved, but couldn't maintain great start and has already experienced offseason setbacks

 So the Huskers finished the season with a 17-13 record, including a 10th-place finish in the Big Ten with a 7-11 record.
 Coach Amy Williams’ teams have finished 11th, third, sixth and 10th in the league.
 Nebraska finished ranked No. 89 in the RPI.

-The Huskers' last game was an 81-75 loss to Michigan on March 5 in a first-round game at the Big Ten Tournament.
+The Huskers' last game was an 81-75 loss to Michigan on March 5 in their first game at the Big Ten Tournament.

 Nebraska likely would have made a return to the postseason to play in the WNIT, but the season was canceled before the teams were selected.